explainers-by-googlers/cross-origin-storage/README.md

   const handle = await navigator.crossOriginStorage.requestFileHandle(hash, {
     name,
   });
-  // The file exists in Cross-Origin Storage const fileBlob = await handle.getFile();
+  // The file exists in Cross-Origin Storage. const fileBlob = await handle.getFile();
-  // Do something with the blob
-  console.log('Retrieved', name, fileBlob);
+  // Do something with the blob. console.log('Retrieved', name, fileBlob);
 } catch (err) {
   if (err.name === 'NotAllowedError') {
     console.log('The user did not grant permission to access the file.');
     return;
   }
-  // `NotFoundError`, the file wasn't in COS console.error(err.name, err.message);
+  // `NotFoundError`, the file wasn't in COS. console.error(err.name, err.message);
 }
 ```